Holder Regularity for Nondivergence nonlocal parabolic equations: Introduction

 A typical ellipticity assumption on $K(x,y)$ is that $\lambda |x-y|^{-n-2\sigma} \leq K(x,y) \leq \Lambda|x-y|^{-n-2\sigma}$, and is analogous to the assumption for local equations that $\lambda |\xi|^2 \leq a_{ij}\xi_i\xi_j \leq \Lambda |\xi|^2$.
 Although regularity estimates were known for operators of type \eqref{e:ellnon}, these estimates were not uniform as the order $\sigma$ of the operator went to $1$.
 Caffarelli and Silvestere \cite{cs09} adapted the techniques for fully nonlinear local equations \cite{cc95} to the nonlocal setting, and obtained uniform estimates as the order of the operator $\sigma$ went to $1$.
 Chang Lara and Davila \cite{cl141} then proved regularity estimates for parabolic equations of the type

 where $\mathcal{I}$ is a nonlocal nonlinear elliptic operator.
 The estimates in \cite{cl141} are uniform as the order of the operator $\sigma$ approaches $1$, so that the results in \cite{cl141} are not only a nonlocal analogue, but also recover many of the regularity results for local parabolic equations.
+Recently, Schwab and Silvestre in \cite{ss16} have proven H\"older regularity for parabolic equations with even more general nonlocal elliptic terms.